michaellgraves/Twitter-PyBot/README.md

 * tweetStatusFrequency - frequency which bot should send out tweets
 * loggingFrequency - frequency which bot should log stats
 * followerActionsFrequency - frequency which bot should take follower actions such as like their tweets
-* relevancyProximit - how close the two search terms need to be together in order for the tweet to be considered relevant
+* relevancyProximity - how close the two search terms need to be together in order for the tweet to be considered relevant
-* morningStartTime - 24H time in PST for the bot to start activity
-* eveningEndTime - 24H time in PST for the bot to end activity

 ## Instructions to deploy Bot to AWS: